Zaubeerer/zaubeerer.github.io/content/Tools/agile-project-management.md

   - GitLab
   - GitHub

-## Setup of Issues, Milestones and Scrum or KanBan boards: A Comparison between GitLab and GitHub
+## Setup of I ssues, Milestones and Scrum or KanBan boards: A Comparison between GitLab and GitHub

 Table with descriptions (glossary)